 - Set target product performance levels to exceed those of your competitors only on product attributes that make up your vision for unique value.

 - Set requirements on all other product attributes to meet, not beat, market requirements.

-Notice that you are not going to set all product performance attributes to be better than those of the competition.
+Notice that you will not set all product performance attributes to be better than those of the competition.
 It’s not necessary, and it’s a waste of engineering time and money.
 You’re looking to be the best at the few things that fulfill your vision for unique value and drive customers’ purchasing decisions.
 For everything else, you’re going to target being “just good enough.”